 At last check, one Breads from Anna baking mix contained dairy, the Classic Bread Mix, but the remainder are not only free of dairy, but nuts and soy, too.
 The selection includes a variety of quick breads, yeast breads, pancake & muffins, crusts, and of course, a brownie mix.
 Thus far, we’ve sampled the following …

 This is by far the best gluten-free yeast bread I have ever had!
 In fact, it rivaled my (former) homemade wheat bread.
 The crusty exterior housed a perfectly soft and “glutinous” center that could easily fool any non-gluten-free consumer.
 The finished product was light and flaky, but still had the “substance” I would expect from a somewhat hearty loaf.

 As to be expected, producing award winning gluten-free bread does not involve just adding oil and water and baking for 30 minutes.
 There were detailed steps to follow.
 The mix itself is filled with a myriad of all natural ingredients, and a package of yeast is stashed within the bag.
 From there, I needed sugar, apple cider vinegar, olive or coconut oil, eggs (see vegan note below), and non-dairy milk.
 I meticulously followed the instructions, which were a bit more intricate than I had anticipated.
 I opened the mix at 11am, and the loaf was on the rack cooling at 2:30pm.
 In other words, this isn’t one of those foods to “whip-up” an hour before mealtime.

 My first challenges came with the dough, which was very sticky and goopy.
 It kept riding up the beaters on my mixer, and the bits that escaped were like glue on the counters and myself.
 Unlike the traditional kneading of yeast breads, Anna’s Bread Mix is just spooned into the bread pan to rise.
 Sounds simple enough?
-Let’s just say, by the time I had wrestled all of the dough into the pan, I looked remarkably similar to my husband after his first (failed) attempt at home linoleum installation.
+By the time I had wrestled all of the dough into the pan, I was covered in sticky bread dough.